mexx/FeatureSwitcher/README.markdown

 By default if no control feature behavior is provided all features are disabled.
 To provide an own behavior simply pass it in the fluent configuration.

-    // behavior is an implementation of IControlFeatures ByDefault.FeaturesAre.ConfiguredBy.Custom(behavior);
+    // behavior is an implementation of IProvideBehavior ByDefault.FeaturesAre.ConfiguredBy.Custom(behavior);

 By default if no naming strategy is provided fullname of the type is used.
 To provide an own strategy simply pass it in the fluent configuration.

-    // strategy is an implementation of IControlFeatures ByDefault.FeaturesAre.NamedBy.Custom(strategy);
+    // strategy is an implementation of IProvideNaming ByDefault.FeaturesAre.NamedBy.Custom(strategy);

 # FeatureSwitcher supports contexts